Fmfl-Devteam/FMFL-Minigames/CONTRIBUTING.md

 ### Code Contributions

 - Fork the repository.
-- Run `pnpm prepare` to init husky
+- Run `make prepare` to init husky
 - Create a new branch for your feature or bug fix.
 - Submit a Pull Request; we'll review and provide feedback before merging.